marcstreeter/marcstreeterdev-manifests/README.md

 ### Requirements
 - [Tilt] - Local development environment
 - [Just] - Task runner (optional but highly suggested)
-- [Cruft] - Template management using [Cookiecutter] and updates and [why](https://john-miller.dev/posts/cookiecutter-with-cruft-for-platform-engineering/)
+- [Copier] - Template management and updates and [why](https://john-miller.dev/posts/cookiecutter-with-cruft-for-platform-engineering/)
 - [UV](see .tool-versions for the required version)
+- [gh] used so we can automate github activities (creating repository/github pages)

 ### Service Types